Childhood & Early Life

 Their second album, “The Writing’s on the Wall”, released in 1999, went multi-platinum.
 It featured their most popular songs, “Bills, Bills, Bills”, “Jumpin’ Jumpin’”, and “Say My Name” which became their most-successful song.

-With Knowles, Rowland and Michelle Williams as Destiny’s Child’s lineup, they recorded “Independent Women Part I” which appeared on the soundtrack to “Charlie’s Angels”.
+With Knowles, Rowland, and Michelle Williams as Destiny’s Child’s lineup, they recorded “Independent Women Part I” which appeared on the soundtrack to “Charlie’s Angels”.
 It topped the Billboard Hot 100 for eleven consecutive weeks.

-In 2002, she began acting with a recurring role in the sitcom “The Hughleys” as Carly.
+In 2002, she began acting in a recurring role in the sitcom “The Hughleys” as Carly.
 The following year, she bagged guest roles in “Eve” as Cleo, and in “American Dreams” as Martha Reeves.

 In August 2003, she made her movie debut in the film “Freddy vs. Jason” in the supporting role of Kia Waterson, which grossed $114.5 million at the box office worldwide.